jlapaijmans/treehacker/README.md

 7. Runs RAXML with BINGAMMA model
 8. Creates a summary from all windows that gives all topologies and the number of times that topology occurred, for both the DNA and BIN alignments: "$outname"_RAxML_bestTrees.txt and "$outname"_RAxML_bestTrees_BIN.txt

-## Plans

-To make the tool more universally usable, we are thinking of implementing a "treehacker.conf" file in which the user can define all relevant variables